 Your comments may be taken out of context and edited to change their original and intended meaning, to fit the news agenda of the day.
-If this happens, there are two possible courses of redress open to you - seek an apology and/or a correction, or report the publisher to the Office of the Press Ombudsman.
-In the case of TV or radio, a complaint can be made directly to the broadcaster or via the BAI.
+If this happens, there are two possible courses of redress open to you - seek an apology and/or a correction, or report the publisher to IPSO.
+In the case of TV or radio, a complaint can be made directly to the broadcaster, or if you believe you were unfairly treated in a programme and/or your or the patient's privacy was unwarrantably infringed, you can complain to Ofcom.